Azure/azure-signalr/docs/sharding.md

 ### How to customize endpoint router
 <a name="customize-router"></a>

-By default, the SDK uses the [DefaultEndpointRouter](https://github.com/Azure/azure-signalr/blob/dev/src/Microsoft.Azure.SignalR.Common/Endpoints/DefaultEndpointRouter.cs) to pick up endpoints.
+By default, the SDK uses the [DefaultEndpointRouter](../src/Microsoft.Azure.SignalR.Common/Endpoints/DefaultEndpointRouter.cs) to pick up endpoints.

 #### Default behavior
 1. Client request routing

     When client `/negotiate` with the app server.
-By default, SDK uses **round robin** algorithm to pick up the redirect Azure SignalR endpoint from the set of available service endpoints.
+By default, SDK **randomly select** one endpoint from the set of available service endpoints.

 2. Server message routing